osmedeus/documentation/src/faq.md

 ???+ info "Where is your **private signatures** and **wordlists** in the premium package?"
     It's all included in the package.
 The install script will download it all for you.
 You can also see the details structure [**here**](https://docs.osmedeus.org/premium/#support-distributed-scan).

-???+ info "How can I upgrade from Osmedeus Community to Premium Package?"
+???+ question "How can I upgrade from Osmedeus Community to Premium Package?"
     Just run `rm -rf ~/osmedeus-base` first then run a install script from the premium package download page.

 ???+ info "Does Osmedeus Support Windows or ARM based processor?"